milufranz08/d3-react-tutorial/README.md

 By default you are going to be in the `master` branch, which will contain the final product.

-To start following along switch to the different branches using the `git checkout` command followed by the `branch-name`.
+To start following along switch to the different branches by fetching them:

+`git fetch`

+and then using the `git checkout` command followed by the `branch-name`.

 As an example, let's switch to **00-clean-start** branch: